the-codeslinger/audio-konverter/README.md

 As of 20 Aug.
 2019 this project is a Work in Progress.
 It will have several milestones:

 1) ✓ Simple synchronous implementation to get up and running quickly.
 That means while scanning a directory a found file is immediately converted, blocking until conversion finishes.
+2) Write audio tags.
-2) Introduce a simple multi-threading model to improve performance.
+3) Introduce a simple multi-threading model to improve performance.
-3) Investigate and implement Kotlin Coroutines
+4) Investigate and implement Kotlin Coroutines.

 This file will be updated accordingly.